-If you’re the typical digital photographer, you have to wonder if there is a faster way to learn how to use your camera.
+If you’re the typical digital photographer, you have to wonder if there’s a faster way to learn how to use your camera.
 The owner’s manual is written by a technical writer often not a practicing photographer.

-Follow these step-by-step, using your manual as a guide and you should be taking pictures in no time.
+Follow these steps, using your manual as a guide, and you should be taking pictures in no time.

-- Take some pictures on automatic, program, aperture or shutter priority
+- Take some pictures on automatic, program, aperture, or shutter priority mode

 - Download the images onto your computer

 - Choose which Autofocus Sensor in your viewfinder to use.